CloudCommandos/exercises/virtual-cluster/john.md

 You can create a cluster using Proxmox.
 At the Proxmox UI, select 'Datacenter' on the left side bar.
 Then select 'cluster' on the main portview's menu and click on the 'Create Cluster' button.

-Alternatively, you can use the command from you first node:
+Alternatively, you can use the command from your first node:
 ```
 pvecm create cluster-name
 ```